op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 opCLI communicates with the 1Password desktop app over a local socket.
 While the app is unlocked, any same-user process can invokeopand authenticate through the same socket. - Shell-based sign-in (

 eval $(op signin)): The session token is stored in a shell environment variable (OP_SESSION_*).
-Only processes that inherit that variable can reuse it — other terminals and independently launched processes cannot. - Service accounts (
+Only processes that inherit that variable can reuse it — other terminals and independently launched processes cannot. - Service accounts: Only processes with the service account token can authenticate.
+See the 1Password Service Accounts docs for secure provisioning.

 Mitigations